 A quick Google search will help you identify which hosting platforms have been around for years and receive great feedback, and which ones are more obscure and don't have many reviews or much commentary from the WordPress community.

 You need security measures on your WordPress website.
 There are always going to be people seeking to do harm by hacking websites.
-The best thing you can do is take preventive steps to ensure that you don't become a victim of a cyberattack and then prepare for the worst so you know what to do if a hacker manages to make it past all of your defensive measures.
+The best thing you can do is don't become a victim of a cyberattack and then prepare for the worst so you know what to do if a hacker manages to make it past all of your defensive measures.